 Join in community with women of similar experience of loss, stage of life, and desire to connect with others while processing grief related to struggles and stresses of loving someone with dementia.

-You may have felt confused about your grief feelings while you loved one is still living.
-This group will help you and support you to comprehend what’s going on within you during “anticipatory grief” (when someone we love is declining but still alive) and connect with others who understand beyond words.
+This 4 week therapy group is a deep inhale, deep exhale.
 This is a space to turn your attention to your own experience, at least temporarily, to support your life and wellbeing as a whole.
 Join us to include yourself in your own compassion and your own care.

 In our space you receive connection, relevant information, and space to practice and build inner skills relevant to coping with the stressors of loving and caring for someone with dementia.
 Women who attend are supported to take care of themselves from the inside-out and build functional, self-compassionate, nervous-system supportive wellbeing.
 In this group, you will gain connection into caring community of women who can understand what you are experiencing and feeling, with whom you can connect and share support long after group is over.